limitland/LdapBundle/README.md

 LDAP setup
 ----------

 A guide to setting up your LDAP server ist not included, yet.
 It will follow in future versions of this bundle.
-However, tehre is a SETUP directory within the bundle, with some demo ldif records and a script that might be useful.
+However, there is a SETUP directory within the bundle, with some demo ldif records and a script that might be useful.

 Appendix